-Depending on how the water tests, add the required chemicals that will appropriately balance the pH, alkalinity and calcium levels in the water.
-Here you can chose the type of hot tub sanitizer you’ll use – remember there are alternatives to chlorine!
+Depending on how the water tests, add the required chemicals that will appropriately balance the pH, alkalinity, and calcium levels in the water.
+Here you can choose the type of hot tub sanitizer you’ll use – remember there are alternatives to chlorine!
 This is an important step, especially if a lot of different people will be using the tub.

 You don’t want to clean the tub only to fall sick from the freshwater you have refilled into it.
 Once you have balanced the water chemistry, you will also need to shock the spa water so you can be sure that it is fit to be used for a long time without needing refilling.

 Several stores will carry spa shock so you can pick out one based on your budget and requirements.
 Once you have shocked the water, it would be advisable to wait at least a day before you use the tub so that all the chemicals can dissolve and the water is safe to use.